rancher/rio/docs/quick-start.md

 curl https://demo-v0-default.xxxxx.on-rio.io
 ```

-#### Running a container from a github repository
+#### Running a container from a GitHub repository
-Rio allows user to run a container directly from source code.
+Rio allows a user to run a container directly from source code.
-By pointing to git repository that contains a Dockerfile, Rio will clone the source code, build the docker image, and deploy it into the cluster.
+By pointing to git repository that contains a Dockerfile, Rio will clone the source code, build the Docker image, and deploy it into the cluster.
 Also Rio will watch for changes to the repo and automatically update the deployment.

 ```bash